-Are you looking for a simple, book-inspired craft for kids?
+Are you looking for a simple, book-inspired activity for kids?
 They are sure to LOVE making this adorable Put Me In The Zoo Paper Plate Craft after reading the book Put Me In The Zoo by Robert Lopshire.

 Put Me In The Zoo Paper Plate Craft: